herraChron/GhostFetch/README.md

 - The session string gives full access to your Telegram account.
 Keep your `.env` file private and never commit it.
 The `.gitignore` already excludes it.
 - `TgCrypto` is optional but strongly recommended — it speeds up encryption significantly on all platforms.
-- If you get `FloodWait` errors during large batches, the bot handles them automatically with retries.
+- If you get `FloodWait` errors during large batches, the bot handles them automatically with per-chat adaptive retries.
 - Downloaded IDs are persisted to disk (`downloaded_ids.json`) and survive restarts, so files already fetched are never re-downloaded.
 To reset this history, tap **New Session** on the welcome screen.
+- File hashes (`file_hashes.json`) and Telegram `file_unique_id` values (`unique_ids.json`) are also persisted, so duplicate detection works correctly across restarts.
+- The audit log (`audit.log`) records every download with a tamper-evident BLAKE2b/HMAC-SHA256 chain.
+If you configure an `AUDIT_SECRET` in `config.py`, entries are signed with HMAC-SHA256; otherwise a plain SHA-256 chain is used.
+- A state fingerprint (`state.hash`) is written after each save.
+On startup, GhostFetch checks it and logs a warning if any persistent state file appears to have been modified externally.
+- The disk sentinel runs in the background and pauses active downloads with an alert if free disk space falls below 500 MB.
 - To restrict bot access to specific users, add a list of Telegram user IDs to `ALLOWED_USER_IDS` in `config.py`.
 An empty list (the default) allows any user to interact with the bot.
 - The bot is optimised for single-user deployments (4 async workers).
 If you move it to a server with multiple simultaneous users, increase the `workers` value in `main()`.
 - On Windows, if `python` is not recognised in your terminal, try `py` instead, or verify that Python was added to your PATH during installation.